ryanmark/django-hstore/README.md

 # django-hstore

-Django-hstore is a niche library which integrates the [hstore](http://www.postgresql.org/docs/9.0/interactive/hstore.html) extension of PostgreSQL into Django, assuming one is using Django 1.2+, PostgreSQL 9.0+, and Psycopg 2.3+.
+Django-hstore is a niche library which integrates the [hstore](http://www.postgresql.org/docs/9.0/interactive/hstore.html) extension of PostgreSQL into Django.

+Dependencies:

+* **Django 1.2+**
+* **PostgreSQL 9.0+**
+* **Psycopg 2.3+**.

 ## Fork features

-This fork aims to support data-types beyond strings.
+This fork aims to:

+* support data-types beyond strings.
 To do so, all values entered in to / retrived from django-hstore are serialized to / from JSON.
+* This fork aims to support spatial querysets.
+Now supported only Postgis backend.

 ### Summary of work